-Sunflower, Pale Leaf Woodland - Helianthus strumosus
+Sunflower, Paleleaf - Helianthus strumosus

-Helianthus strumosus, or Pale Leaf Woodland Sunflower, is a perennial wildflower native to Michigan and the UP.
+Helianthus strumosus, or Pale Leaf Sunflower, is a perennial wildflower native to Michigan and the UP.
 It prefers medium-wet to medium-dry soil in open woodlands, meadows, and low areas, full to partial sun.

 Pale Leaf Sunflower blooms summer through frost with a 3" yellow bloom, and reaches 2 to 5 feet in height.
 Spreads by rhizome and may not be suitable for small gardens; alternately, divide it every few years to control spread.
 Likely to be less aggressive in dryer soil.